-Duxford is a Cambridgeshire village just off the M11 motorway, a few miles south of Cambridge.
-It’s a thriving community of just under 2.000 residents, with a shop, primary school, two pubs, thriving new community centre and cafe, and several major employers.
+Duxford village is just off the M11 motorway, a few miles south of Cambridge.
+It’s a thriving community of approximately 2,000 residents, with a shop, primary school, two pubs, thriving new community centre and cafe, and several major employers.
 The Imperial War Museum airfield, dating from WW1, is a field or two across the motorway and world-famous.
 Most Duxford residents can recognize a Spitfire without looking up; the sound of a Merlin engine is a regular one during the summer months.

 Duxford’s history, and its excellent collection of pubs and local eateries, make it a great place to live and visit.
 Not everyone gets to see the pretty Saxon Green, hidden away off the main streets, or to explore the little back lanes that wind through the village, too narrow for cars and hung with ivy and honeysuckle, but if you are visiting us, take the time to wander.